 Hansom History, Family Crest & Coats of Arms

 It was among those Anglo-Saxon tribes that once ruled over Britain that the name Hansom was formed.
-The name was derived from the baptismal name for the son of John or Hans.
+The name was derived from the baptismal name for the "son of Henry," or "the son of Heyn."

 "There are few traces of the name in the Hundred Rolls of 1273.
 The large business done between the English and Low Countries in the 14th century, however, made the foreign forms familiar, especially in counties like Yorkshire."